-The Company leases office and laboratory space in Cambridge, MA under a non-cancelable operating lease that expires in April 2023 with the Company's option to extend for an additional five-year term.
+The Company leases office and laboratory space in Cambridge, MA for its corporate headquarters under a non-cancelable operating lease (the "Cambridge Lease") that expires in April 2023, with the Company's option to extend for an additional five-year term.
 The lessee has the right to terminate the lease in the event of the inability to use the space due to substantial damage while the lessor has the right to terminate the lease for tenant's default of lease financial obligations.
-Per the terms of the lease agreement, the Company does not have any residual value guarantees.
+Per the terms of the Cambridge Lease, the Company does not have any residual value guarantees.
 This extension has not been considered in the determination of the lease liability as the Company is not obligated to exercise its option and it is not reasonably certain that the option will be exercised.
 The lease payments include fixed lease payments that escalate over the term of the lease on an annual basis.
-The Company's real estate lease is a net lease, as the non-lease components (i.e. common area maintenance) are paid separately from rent based on actual costs incurred.
+The Cambridge Lease is a net lease, as the non-lease components (i.e. common area maintenance) are paid separately from rent based on actual costs incurred.
 Therefore, the non-lease component and related payments are not included in the right-of-use asset and liability and are reflected as an expense in the period incurred.
 The discount rate used in determining the lease liability represents the Company's incremental borrowing rate as the rate implicit in the lease could not be readily determined.

-On August 28, 2020, the Company amended this operating lease resulting in increased annual rent payments.
-No other terms of the lease were changed.
+On August 28, 2020, the Company amended the lease (the "Cambridge Lease Amendment") resulting in increased annual rent payments.
+No other terms of the Cambridge Lease were changed.
 The Company determined that the lease modification did not grant an additional right of use and concluded that the modification was not a separate new lease, but rather that it should reassess and remeasure the right-of-use asset and lease liability on the effective date of the modification.
 The Company increased the right-of-use asset and operating lease liabilities by \$0.9 million, respectively.

-Concurrent with the lease amendment and the BOXR sale, the Company entered into a sublease for a significant portion of the leased premises for the remaining term of the lease.
-Under the terms of the sublease agreement, the sublessee leased approximately 70% of the facility and is responsible for the corresponding percentage of operating lease costs and variable lease costs.
+Concurrent with the Cambridge Lease Amendment and the BOXR sale, the Company entered into a sublease (the "Cambridge Sublease Agreement") for a significant portion of the leased premises for the remaining term of the lease.
+Under the terms of the Cambridge Sublease Agreement, the sublessee leased approximately 70% of the facility and is responsible for the corresponding percentage of operating lease costs and variable lease costs.
 Variable lease costs include common area maintenance and other operating charges.